svenax/SublimePrint/README.md

 that some do.

 So here's a really simple solution to the problem.
-Nothing more than sending the file attached to the current view to an external program that does the printing.
+Nothing more than sending the data to an external program that does the printing.

 The program used, and various options are selected in the settings file.
 As default, I use *enscript* since that is available in a standard install